The Queen’s busy October schedule

 – October 7: The Queen, with the Earl of Wessex, launches the Queen’s Baton Relay for the Birmingham 2022 Commonwealth Games from the forecourt of Buckingham Palace.

-– October 12: The Queen, accompanied by the Princess Royal, attends a Westminster Abbey service of thanksgiving to mark the centenary of the Royal British Legion.
+– October 12: Accompanied by the Princess Royal, she attends a Westminster Abbey service of thanksgiving to mark the centenary of the Royal British Legion.

 She uses a walking stick at the abbey, the first time she has done so at a major event.